NMAEYC Staff

 Executive Director

-Alicia Borrego is a native New Mexican, where she grew up helping run her family’s small shoe business in the small, rural town of Espanola.
-In 1995 she moved to Albuquerque to attend the University of New Mexico (UNM).
-She graduated from UNM in 1999 earning her BA with double major in Southwest Studies and Political Science.
-In 2010, she graduated Delta Mu Delta, from New Mexico Highlands University Graduate School of Business earning her MBA.
-Alicia continued her professional development as a 2014-2015 Noyce Leadership Institute Fellow.
-She is the 2022 Executive of the Year by the NMSAE.
+Alicia Borrego, a native New Mexican, grew up in the rural town of Española, where she helped run her family’s small shoe business.
+She moved to Albuquerque in 1995 to attend the University of New Mexico (UNM), earning her BA in 1999 with a double major in Southwest Studies and Political Science.
+In 2010, she graduated with her MBA from New Mexico Highlands University, where she was inducted into Delta Mu Delta.
+She later continued her professional development as a 2014–2015 Noyce Leadership Institute Fellow.
+Alicia has been recognized as the 2022 Executive of the Year by the New Mexico Society of Association Executives (NMSAE) and as a 2025 Diversity Business Leader honoree by Albuquerque Business First.

-Alicia began her career at the New Mexico Museum of Natural History and Science in 1999 as the HR Manager, later becoming the Museum’s Deputy Director in 2008.
-After working for 15 years at the Natural History Museum, in October 2014, Alicia joined Explora Science Center & Children’s Museum as the Director of Administration & Operations, and later became the Senior Manager of Administration & Operations at the Flying Heritage Collection in Everett, WA.
-In December 2016, Alicia was named President & CEO of the Economic Council Helping Others Inc. (ECHO Inc.) in Farmington, NM.
-While at ECHO, Alicia ran several emergency assistance programs, food banks, a preschool and formed several partnerships that assisted low income communities.
-Alicia ultimately became the Executive Director of New Mexico AEYC in September 2019.
+Alicia began her career in 1999 as HR Manager at the New Mexico Museum of Natural History and Science, where she later served as Deputy Director.
+After 15 years at the museum, she joined Explora Science Center & Children’s Museum in 2014 as Director of Administration & Operations, and subsequently became Senior Manager of Administration & Operations at the Flying Heritage Collection in Everett, WA.
+In 2016, she was named President & CEO of Economic Council Helping Others Inc. (ECHO Inc.) in Farmington, NM, where she oversaw emergency assistance programs, food banks, a preschool, and community partnerships serving low-income families.
+In September 2019, Alicia became Executive Director of the New Mexico Association for the Education of Young Children (NMAEYC).

 • Diego Borrego